How Dad Discipline And Mom Discipline Are Different

 Whether harsh and rejecting, or empathetic and nurturing, the scientific consensus is that dad discipline does have a substantive impact.
 Likewise, researchers agree that the role of fathers is changing and that different cultural expectations and behaviors will yield different results going forward.
 Tse says that new generations of caring, engaged fathers are a part of a growing dataset to be mined to learn more about what happens when dads discipline more productively.

-“Fathers who have deemed their own experiences while growing up as harsh have reacted to them and soften their approach to their children,” Tse adds.
+“Fathers who have deemed their own experiences while growing up as harsh have reacted to them and soften their approach to their children,” Tse says.

 This article was originally published on